-https://www2.ed.gov/about/offices/list/ocr/docs/dcl-know-rights-201306-title-ix.html

-A student should attend all lecture and laboratory (face to face or online) sessions.
-Good "working" habits would mean arriving 10 - 15 minutes ahead of the scheduled start time of the class, staying for the complete session and returning from breaks promptly.
-Habitual or patterned absenteeism in lecture or lab will not be tolerated.
-Absences in laboratory sessions are particularly problematic because of the lost opportunity to practice skills for them self, and for their lab partner; therefore, students are responsible for arranging to acquire any skills missed during a laboratory absence.
+https://www2.ed.gov/about/offices/list/ocr/docs/dcl-know-rights-201306-title-ix.html would mean arriving 10 - 15 minutes ahead of the scheduled start time of the class, staying for the complete session and returning from breaks promptly.
+Habitual or patterned absenteeism or tardiness for lecture or lab will not be tolerated.
+Absences in laboratory sessions are particularly problematic because of the lost opportunity for the student and their lab partner to practice skills; therefore, students are responsible for arranging to acquire any skills missed during a laboratory absence.
 Note, not all lab experiences can be made up.

-All absences must be reported to the appropriate faculty member prior to the start of class.
+Every course absence must be reported to the appropriate faculty member prior to the start of class.
 Try to reach the faculty member by phone or text.
 If the faculty member cannot be reached directly, a voice mail message may be left the day of the absence.
 Email notification is not acceptable and should only be used if phone systems are not available.
 Telephone numbers can be found on course syllabi.
 Contacting a classmate to have him/her notify the faculty member is not acceptable.
-Failure to notify the faculty prior to class for any absence is inappropriate will result in anautomatic deduction of 2 points from the student's final grade for each episode.
-If a clinic or hospital employee leaves their job without proper notification it is considered "patient abandonment" and subject to penalty that can include the loss of their license.
-In the PTA program, notifying the faculty policy must be followed to show clinical competency.
-Following program policy is necessary to show clinical competency.
-Therefore, if a student fails to follow policies including notifying a faculty member 3 times, it is considered it is considered habitual and is inconsistent with clinic competency.
-The student will not be able to continue in the program.
+If the absence is due to an unexpected injury/accident, or an emergent medical illness, notification is to be made as soon as possible and medical documentation will be required before the student can return to class.
+See the leave of absence policy for more information.

 The student may be allowed to miss 2 class/lab days per course without it adversely affecting their grade (exception: exam days, lab practical or check off days) if proper notification has been made.
-Every absence over the allotted 2 days will result in the student's final course grade being reduced by 2 points each absence.
+Every absence over the allotted 2 days will result in the student's final course grade being reduced by 2 points for each absence.
+Every class absence the student fails to notify the faculty will result in an additional 2 points deducted from their final course grade.
 Please see the Leave of Absence Policy regarding leave lasting 5 days or more.
 If the student misses more than 30 minutes of class due to being tardy or leaving early, it will constitute an absence.
-Being tardy 3 times, regardless of how late the student is, count as 1 day absence.
+Being tardy 3 times, regardless of how late the student is, counts as 1 day absence.
 See your individual course syllabi for other specific rules concerning classroom attendance.